 - Valid passport

 - Additional documents required by the registry (course-specific)

-- The Birkbeck University of London ranking for 2019 according to QS ranking was within the top 100 in the world for English, Literature, and Philosophy.
+- The Birkbeck University of London ranking for 2023 according to QS ranking was within the top 150 in the world for English, Literature and Philosophy.

-Birkbeck College master’s fees depend on what you study.
+Birkbeck College Master’s fees depend on what you study.
 What makes the Birkbeck University of London fees structure so appealing is the fact that there are no upfront fees for most full-time and part-time undergraduate students.
+The average tuition fees for international students can range from £13,650 – £23,320 based on the course a student picks.
 They also provide exceptional financial support packages by way of flexible payment options and other sources of funding, thus giving students an even better environment to study and develop their personalities.

 Low-income students receive financial benefits, including monetary scholarships, extra learning and support funds, emergency funds for unexpected shifts in conditions when studying.
 The Unum Access to the University Grant is also accessible for students in need of additional financial assistance, in the sum of £1,000.

 Birkbeck College also provides a variety of grants to foreign candidates.

 Birkbeck, University of London, has a proud list of graduates like the great social reformer – Annie Besant, world-renowned author – TS Eliot, political activist – Marcus Garvey, and English chemist – Rosalind Franklin.
 The Birkbeck University Alumni Network includes about 65,000 members representing more than 120 nations.
 These members receive a range of rewards and volunteer opportunities, including a 10% discount on postgraduate courses at the university, BBK Magazine and e-BBK updates, job programs providing career guidance, Birkbeck Library, and University of London membership, and lifelong connections to student central amenities.